We all make mistakes. That’s how we learn in many cases. Here is a list of common mistakes home buyers make in all age groups.

 The last on our list of the best markets to buy a rental property in 2018 is Riverhead, NY, where the median property price is $457,700, and the average rental income for traditional rentals is $3,480.

 In sum, these are some of the top markets to invest in rental properties this year based on the return on investment measured as cap rate.
+We buy houses in Tampa Florida.
 While experts argue that a good cap rate is above 8%, you should keep in mind that these numbers are city averages, and you will find individual properties with significantly higher capitalization rates in each of them.
 Just remember to always perform careful real estate market analysis and investment property analysis when buying an investment property.